+VARIABLE TYPE: C

+PROJECT MANAGER(S): Michael Coppedge

+ADDITIONAL VERSIONS: osp, ord, codelow, codehigh, sd, mean, nr QUESTION: Do journalists, publishers, or broadcasters accept payments in exchange for altering news coverage?

+RESPONSES:

-VARIABLE TYPE: C PROJECT MANAGER(S): Michael Coppedge ADDITIONAL VERSIONS: \\osp, \\ord, \\codelow, \\codehigh, \\sd, \\mean, \\nr QUESTION: Do journalists, publishers, or broadcasters accept payments in exchange for altering news coverage?
-RESPONSES: 0: The media are so closely directed by the government that any such payments would be either unnecessary to ensure pro-government coverage or ineffective in producing anti-government coverage.
-1: Journalists, publishers, and broadcasters routinely alter news coverage in exchange for payments.
-2: It is common, but not routine, for journalists, publishers, and broadcasters to alter news coverage in exchange for payments.
-3: It is not normal for journalists, publishers, and broadcasters to alter news coverage in exchange for payments, but it happens occasionally, without anyone being punished.
-4: Journalists, publishers, and broadcasters rarely alter news coverage in exchange for payments, and if it becomes known, someone is punished for it.
+- 0: The media are so closely directed by the government that any such payments would be either unnecessary to ensure pro-government coverage or ineffective in producing anti-government coverage. - 1: Journalists, publishers, and broadcasters routinely alter news coverage in exchange for payments. - 2: It is common, but not routine, for journalists, publishers, and broadcasters to alter news coverage in exchange for payments. - 3: It is not normal for journalists, publishers, and broadcasters to alter news coverage in exchange for payments, but it happens occasionally, without anyone being punished. - 4: Journalists, publishers, and broadcasters rarely alter news coverage in exchange for payments, and if it becomes known, someone is punished for it.
 SCALE: Ordinal, converted to interval by the measurement model.
-DATA RELEASE: 1-14.
+DATA RELEASE: 1-15.

 CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see V-Dem Methodology).
-CITATION: Pemstein et al. (2024, V-Dem Working Paper Series 2024:21); V-Dem Codebook (see suggested citation at the top of this document).
-YEARS: 1900-2023 4.1.5 V-Dem Indicators - Civic and Academic Space Instructions to the coders (as shown in the surveys) Civic and Academic Space:
+COUNTRY-YEAR AGGREGATION: Day-weighted mean CITATION: Pemstein et al. (2024); Coppedge et al. (2025b).
+YEARS: 1900-2024 4.1.5 V-Dem Indicators - Civic and Academic Space Instructions to the coders (as shown in the surveys) Civic and Academic Space:

 In this survey, we ask you to assess several issues concerning the space for and state of civil society and academia.
 First, we ask about some general issues such as polarization and peaceful assembly.
 Then, we probe into mobilization for mass events and associations.
 Finally, we ask you to consider questions related to academia.

-4.1.5.1 Constitutional Protection for Academic Freedom (v2caprotac) Long tag: vdem\cy\v2caprotac Original tag: v2caprotac Dataset citation: Coppedge et al. (2024), Pemstein, Marquardt, Tzelgov, Wang, Medzihorsky, Krusell, Miri & von Römer (2023b) Variable citation: Spannagel (2022), Elkins & Ginsburg (2021) Merge scores:
+4.1.5.1 Constitutional Protection for Academic Freedom (v2caprotac)

+Long tag: vdem_cy_v2caprotac

+Original tag: v2caprotac

+Dataset citation: Coppedge et al. (2025b), Coppedge et al. (2025a)

+Variable citation: Coppedge et al. (2025b)

+Merge scores:

-Non-missing observations in original unit: Sum: 13513, Percent: 49.04 Non-missing observations in chosen unit: Sum: 13513, Percent: 45.35 Lost observations in chosen unit: Sum: 0 Percent: 0 Description:
+Non-missing observations in original unit: Sum: 13687, Percent: 49.35 Non-missing observations in chosen unit: Sum: 13687, Percent: 45.66 Lost observations in chosen unit: Sum: 0 Percent: 0 Description: